All posts

 Business license and permit renewals

-Local business licenses, professional permits, and industry-specific registrations each carry their own renewal cycles.
-These are jurisdiction-specific and not standardized.
-The structural risk is not the individual renewal — it is the accumulation across jurisdictions that creates a maintenance surface area the founder may not be tracking.
+Local business licenses, professional permits, and industry-specific registrations each have their own renewal cycles.
+None of this is standardized.
+The individual renewal is manageable.
+The problem is accumulation across jurisdictions creating a maintenance load you're probably not tracking.

 📊